EXPRESS YOURSELF! Prompts, Exercises & Projects

 - Important Things in Life.
 Draw two (or more) subjects that are meaningful to you.
 Try and make these two subjects merge together.
 It is OK if this drawing may look surreal or goofy.
 Reflect on the importance of these subjects in your life.

-Expression Through Art via offers choice, inspiration and prompts.
-Through Zoom you will use your favorite expressive mediums for self-expression, which can improve mental and emotional well-being and help manage stress and anxiety.
+Expression Through Art via offers choice, inspiration and prompts and uses a variety of expressive mediums for self-expression.
+Creative expression can improve mental and emotional well-being and help manage stress and anxiety.
 No experience necessary.